-Up to four power outputs are foreseen to drive automotive light applications.
-The outputs are optimized for driving automotive bulbs, but also HID ballasts, LEDs, and other primarily resistive loads.
+Up to five power outputs are foreseen to drive automotive light applications.
+The outputs are optimized for driving automotive bulbs, LEDs, and other primarily resistive loads.

 The smart switches are controlled by use of high sophisticated gate drivers.
 The gate drivers provide: